19hours/sg-statutes/Acts/Workforce Singapore Agency Act.md

 (31st December 2004)

-An Act to establish and incorporate the Singapore Workforce Development Agency, to provide for its functions and powers, and for matters connected therewith.
+An Act to establish and incorporate the Workforce Singapore Agency, to provide for its functions and powers, and for matters connected therewith.

+[Act 20 of 2016 wef 04/10/2016]

 [1st September 2003]